glimpse-editor/getglimpse-web/content/posts/successful-first-binary-release.md

 ### Benefits from our perspective
 * Fewer costs
-* Less time spent managing backer rewards
+* Easier management of backer rewards
 * More than one person can administrate our fundraising campaign

 ### Benefits for our donors